Home > Buyers Guides

 Coverage for Installation Costs

-It’s very rare they pay the installation costs and other modifications at home that you may need to fit your walk-in tub in your bathroom, like accessibility modifications.
+They rarely pay the installation costs and other modifications at home that you may need to fit your walk-in tub in your bathroom, like accessibility modifications.

 Financial Assistance for Walk-In Tubs